scadreau/surgicase/README.md

 ### Financial & Reporting
 - **Provider Payment Reports**: Comprehensive payment tracking and reporting
+- **Individual Provider Reports**: Password-protected PDFs sent to each provider with only their cases
 - **QuickBooks Integration**: Direct export to QuickBooks for accounting
 - **Financial Metrics**: Payment tracking and business intelligence
 - **Export Capabilities**: CSV and IIF format exports